Eslam491999/Investing-Portfolio-Simulation/README.md

 ## Usage

-1. Open the application in your web browser (the terminal will show the URL).
-2. Select stocks, date range, lookup period, initial cash amount, and weight calculation strategies.
+1. Select one or more stocks from the list (e.g., AAPL, AMZN, MSFT).
+2. Choose a date range for your portfolio simulation.
+3. Choose a lookup period (Weekly, Monthly, or Quarterly).
+4. Enter an initial cash amount for the portfolio.
+5. Select one or more weight calculation strategies (Equal Weight, Risk Parity, etc.).
-3. Click the "Simulate Portfolio" button to generate the portfolio performance results and visualizations.
+6. Click "Simulate Portfolio" to visualize the portfolio value over time for each selected strategy.

 ## License